jmswtlk/GitHub-ing/README.md

 Note: 06/21/2020 -- https://thomasgardnerofsalem.blogspot.com/2020/06/the-future.html Post is title, The future, in the blog related to the historic spanse of the U.S. as represented by the flesh-and-blood of families who have endured down through the centuries through thick and thin.
 The pandemic introduces some uncertainty, albeit, we have seen these things from time to time (who even paid attention to the occurence 100 years ago of the so-called Spanish-Flu?), though we seem to forget.
 What lessons to learn from this?

 Note: 08/10/2020 -- The waterways, say that of the Mississippi, were major barriers for western movement.
-They still are, in this sense: lose a bridge an notice the local ramifications, especially in cities that are hubs of traffic, plus have a major waterway in their midst.
+They still are, in this sense: lose a bridge and notice the local ramifications, especially in cities that are hubs of traffic, plus have a major waterway in their midst.

+Note: 09/03/2020 -- A question might arise about the use of a minimal approach on the web where one buys into a wealth of luxurious functions that are seldom used.
+That is, they're played with when new and go out of sight once some new toy comes along.
+While, in the background, the underpinnings, are wasteful of material and energy as if these were infinitely scope'd.